 b) Inhibits fermentation

 c) Produces toxic effect

 Explanation: The chloride ion inhibits the fermentation at higher concentrations.
 It also imparts the saline taste to beer if it is present at a lower concentration of about 400 ppm.

 6. Which of the following ion produces a toxic effect in the brewing process?

-Explanation: Copper is an ion present in water which produces the toxic effect to the brewing yeast at high concentrations.
+Explanation: Copper is an ion present in water that produces the toxic effect to the brewing yeast at high concentrations.
 It eliminates H2S from beer as insoluble sulphide.
 It may also produce hazes and produce adverse colour changes in beer.

 7. The family of the hop plant is ________________

 Explanation: The hop plant belongs to the family Cannabinaceae that grows in the temperate regions of the world.
 It is used to impart bitterness and floral character in the brewing process.
 The resins and essential oils are flavour-active components of hops.

 8. An aqueous extract from the grist is prepared by _____________